mbonto/XAI_for_genomics/README.md

 | SimuA |       2       |                     1200 (600)                    |     50000     |
 | SimuB |       2       |                 1200 (900 / 300)              |     50000     |
 | SimuC |       2       |               1200 (1000 / 200)              |     50000     |
-For more details, please have a look at the scientific articles.

 ### 2. Learning
 Each model is trained 10 times with a different random initialisation.
 The reported results are the averages and standard deviations obtained with the 10 learned models.